-Approximately \$7,769 in assets were written off or disposed of in fiscal year 2019/20.
-The District did not recognize any loss on disposal, as the assets were fully depreciated.
-All capital assets are valued at historical cost and depreciated over their estimated useful lives using the straight-line method.
+Approximately \$126,415 in assets were written off or disposed of in fiscal year 2020/21.
+The District did not recognize any loss on disposal, as the assets were all fully depreciated.
+District capital assets are valued at historical cost and depreciated over their estimated useful lives using the straight-line method.
+More information about capital assets may be found in Note C to the financial statements.